MorrissyLab/mosaicMPI/README.md

 Expression (normalized and count) data must be indexed as follows:
   - The first column must be sample/cell/spot IDs
-  - the first row must be genes or other features.
+  - The first row must be genes or other features.

 Metadata must be indexed as follows:
   - The first column must be sample/cell/spot IDs
-  - Other columns can be numerical, boolean, or categorical types.
+  - Other columns are metadata 'layers' and must be labelled.
+Values can be numerical, boolean, or categorical types.
   - Missing values are acceptable.
 For categorical data, these will be plotted as an "Other" category.
 For numerical data, these will be ignored.

 ### 2. Check existing h5ad files for minimum requirements for cNMF.

+> Warning: Not completely implemented yet!

 Check h5ad objects for cells, spots, samples, or genes which have missing values, negative values, or sum of 0.

 cNMF  supports input data that is sparse (i.e. with zeros), but not with missing values.
 When missing values are present (eg. from concatenation of datasets with partially overlapping features), the default behaviour is to subset the input matrix to shared features/genes only, but it is recommended to either run each dataset separately or use a dense, imputed data matrix. cNMF will warn the user if missing data is present.

-> Warning: Not completely implemented yet!

 ```
 cnmfsns check_h5ad file.h5ad file_filtered.h5ad